het-tanis/prolug-labs/Automation-Labs/Unit2_Interacting_with_OS/finish.md

 Look at you, learning automation!
-You inspected your tools, their versions, and executed basic commands to verify functionality.
+You interacted with the operating system using your different automation tools.